UniMath/agda-unimath/src/finite-algebra/commutative-finite-rings.lagda.md

     preserves-concat-add-list-Ring-𝔽 finite-ring-Commutative-Ring-𝔽
 ```

-### Equip a finite type with a structure of commutative finite ring
+### Equipping a finite type with the structure of a commutative finite ring

 ```agda
 module _